FusionCache/docs/docs/objects.md

 <br/>

 ## Relationships
 Creating separate objects allows Fusion to track the relationships and for objects to be retrieved, deleted and updated separately.

-In the example above, the `Address` can be updated so the `city` is changed from "London" to "Paris":
+In the example above, the `Address` can be updated so the `city` is changed from "London" to "Paris" by using the `Address` OID:

 ```json
 {